Entry And Exit Criteria In Software Testing

-Entry criteria for testing can be defined as “Specific conditions or on-going activities that must be present before a process can begin”.
+Entry criteria for testing can be defined as “Specific conditions or on-going activities that must be present before a process can begin.”
 The Software Testing Life Cycle (STLC) specifies the entry criteria required during each testing phase.
-It also specifies the time interval or required amount of lead time to make the entry criteria item available to the process.
-The inputs can be divided into two categories – inputs received from development and inputs produced from the test phases at the end of STLC.
+It also defines the time interval or the expected amount of lead-time to make the entry criteria item available to the process.
+The inputs can be divided into two categories – 1) received from development, and 2) produced from the test phases at the end of STLC.